all-things-networking/count-buffy/Readme.md

 priority buffer can dequeue a packet in current time step (`b[l] => bp[l]`).

-#### Output Constraints:
+### Output Constraints:

 The final method for a complete implementation of the priority scheduler, is the `out` method:
 ```cpp
 vector<NamedExp> PrioSTS::out(const ev &bv, const ev &sv, const ev2 &ov, int t)
 ```
-The `out` method includes constraints for specifying how the scheduler's output (packets to be dequeued) should be calculated based on the current state of the scheduler.
+The `out` method includes constraints for specifying how the CP's output (packets to be dequeued) should be calculated based on the current state of the CP.
 So, it receives the vector of backlogs `bv`, vector of state variables `sv` and the vector of output packets `ov` for timestep `t`.
 `out` should return constraints that relate `bv` and `sv` with `ov`.